Skip to content

 /health None OK for liveness.

-Phases A–D use HTTP + TLS (optional) + HMAC for replication. libp2p (§12, Phase G / p2pos-net) is planned to improve reachability and eventually peer identity at the transport layer; it does not replace the need for application-layer policies (who may read which blob) unless explicitly designed that way.
+Phases A–D use HTTP + TLS (optional) + HMAC for replication.
+WebRTC-only mesh transport (§12, Phase G / p2pos-net)—public seeding/signaling plus public STUN/TURN, no libp2p—is planned so Rust nodes, browser, and future Android peers can all sit behind NAT.
+It improves reachability and eventually peer identity at the transport layer (e.g. DTLS fingerprints aligned with substrate keys); it does not replace application-layer policies (who may read which blob) unless explicitly designed that way.

 Suggested next security milestones